akylasstrat/prescriptive_trees_power_apps/README.md

 # Prescriptive Trees for Value-oriented Forecasting and Optimization

-This repository contains the code to reproduce the experiments of the following paper:
+This repository contains the code to reproduce the experiments of the following work:

 > @unpublished{stratigakos:hal-03363876,
   TITLE = {{Prescriptive Trees for Value-oriented Forecasting and Optimization: Applications on Storage Scheduling and Market Clearing}},